jbrucker/server-discovery/README.md

 # Service Discover using UDP Broadcasts

-Java code for finding a service running on a LAN using UDP broadcasts.
+Example Java code to find a service running on a LAN by using UDP broadcasts.
 The purpose is to "discover" a host for a particular service without entering the server's name or IP address on the client.

-* `DiscoveryServer` - runs on the server machine to receive and respond to discovery requiests
+* `DiscoveryServer` - runs on the server machine to receive and respond to discovery requests
 * `DiscoveryClient` - run on client to get server's IP address
 * `DiscoveryConfig` - constants used by both client and server